MariaTsantaki/FASMA-synthesis/README.md

 The configuration file (yaml format) is space sensitive and it can include only the values which are other than the defaults.
 The user can check if the format is correct [here](http://www.yamllint.com/).
 This file must be in the folder where FASMA runs.

-There are various configuration combinations depending on what the user wants. **A mandatory requirement is the line list and the interval file, where the whole path needs to be inserted.
+There are various configuration combinations depending on what the user wants. **A mandatory requirement is to insert the complete path of the line list and the interval file.
 The option Number 2 below is recommended for the parameter determination.**

 1) This is the simplest option for FASMA where a synthetic spectrum is created with solar values and plotted.
 The rest options not listed are set to default.